rustwasm/rfcs/text/000-structural-and-deref.md

 An easy solution to this problem is to simply use `structural` everywhere, so... let's propose that!
 Consequently, this RFC proposes changing `#[wasm_bindgen]` to act as if all bindings are labeled as `structural`.
-This will not be a breaking change because the generated bindings will still have the same behavior as before, they'll just handle subclassing correctly!
+While technically a breaking change it's believed that we don't have any usage which would actually run into the breakage here.

 ### Adding `#[wasm_bindgen(final)]`